dbrizard/elwaspatid/paper/paper.md

 * fixed end.
 Equivalent to a bar clamped to another bar of infinite impedance;
 * infinite end.
 Equivalent to anechoic condition, no reflection of wave occur.

 ## Visualization

 Wave propagation is computed from the bar configuration, the initial conditions and the boundary conditions.
 Space-time diagram are a convenient way to represent the propagation, both in space and in time, of the waves.

+Figure \autoref{fig:example} illustrates the following simple case: an stricker impacts a bar from the left.
+Both bars have the same impedance and a rectangular compression pulse is generated from the impact.
+As the second bar has free ends, the compression pulse is reflected on its right end as a traction pulse.

 Space-time diagrams are pseudocolor plots with space as x-axis (in the initial configuration), time as y-axis and the wave quantity as color.
 The wave-related